padlesky/CMPUT404-assignment-web-client/README.md

 CMPUT404-assignment-web-client.
 Make a simple web-client like curl or wget

 See requirements.org (plain-text) for a description of the project.

-Collaborated with Aaron Padlesky
+Pair Programmed with Aaron Padlesky

+Talked with Ashley Fegan about broad assignment topics.

 Contributors / Licensing
 ========================